 Content copyright 2021 Greg Wheeler, all rights reserved

 You may wonder why I ride this odd looking type of bike.
 Think 100% pure comfort!
 So far, I have ridden this type of bike up to 134 miles in a day, and still arrive home smiling!
 No more "modified posts" for me, ever.

 I rode motorcycles for over 30 years, and after buying my Rans, I sold the most recent motorcycle - a full dress Gold Wing.
 I just don't like the seat or riding position of a motorcycle anymore.
-This type of bicycle has completely ruined my desire for anything else with two wheels.
+These recumbent bicycles have completely ruined my desire for anything else with two wheels.
 One of my motorcycle riding friends said he'd give me 7 years, and I'd be back on a motorcycle.
-Well, as of July 28, 2020 I have pedaled 87,808 miles, and (probably 18 years later) still no motorcycle in my garage.
+Well, as of May 11, 2021, I have pedaled 89,586 miles, and (probably 19 years later) still no motorcycle in my garage.
 Oh, did I mention that I have this little problem with excess energy?

 By the way, our bikes DO NOT have an electric motor assist to help us pedal either!
 WE are the motors on our bikes!